Calculator/Resources/NC Teacher Salary After Taxes: Complete 2026 Take-Home Pay Guide

 Is the 6% TSERS contribution tax-deductible?

 The 6% TSERS contribution is made pre-tax for federal income tax purposes, so it reduces your federal taxable income.
-It is not, however, deductible for NC state income tax purposes — NC taxes these contributions, though your eventual pension benefit will be partially or fully excluded from NC income tax under the Bailey settlement (for those hired before August 12, 1989) or taxed at regular rates for those hired after.
+It is not, however, deductible for NC state income tax purposes — NC taxes these contributions, though your eventual pension benefit will be partially or fully excluded from NC income tax under the Bailey Settlement (for those hired before August 12, 1989) or taxed at regular rates for those hired after.
+See our NC retirement income taxes guide for the full picture.

-For a broader view of NC salaries and take-home pay, see the Average Salary in NC guide.
+For a broader view of NC salaries and take-home pay by industry, see the Average Salary in North Carolina guide.
 Looking to negotiate your next contract?
 Our NC Salary Negotiation Guide covers strategies that work in education and government roles.

 Related Articles